convus/convus-browser-extension/README.md

 ./start.sh
 ```

-It always builds using the configuration options from `esbuild.config.js`
+This builds and watches using the configuration options from `esbuild.config.js` and uses nodemon to restart esbuild if the html, manifests or config change.

 ---